 Update: We have now had enough money come in to fully fund this project as well.
 Legal discussions are taking place between us and the youth football club.

 There is £32,000 to spend on play in the parish of Ottery St Mary. £13,000 for West Hill and £19,000 for Ottery St Mary Town.
-We have worked with children and young people at the children's centre, Ottery St Mary and West Hill primary schools, The Kings School and young people in West Hill to find out what they want to spend the money on.
+We have worked with children and young people at the children's centre, West Hill Pre-School, Ottery St Mary and West Hill primary schools, The Kings School and young people in West Hill to find out what they want to spend the money on.

-Ottery St Mary Town councillors have decided to spend most of the £19,000 on the Land of Canaan play area in Ottery St Mary and the £13,000 will be spent on West Hill play area.
+Ottery St Mary Town councillors decided to spend most of the £19,000 on the Land of Canaan play area in Ottery St Mary and the £13,000 will be spent on West Hill play area.

 We asked play companies to submit their designs to us within the budget and the specifications of the children and young people.
 Local children and young people got to vote on which design gets installed.

 The winning design for the Land of Canaan play area was installed in early 2016, it involves a large basket swing and a piece of climbing apparatus.
 The winning design for West Hill play area has been selected and the Town Council are carrying out the project as they run the play area.